 Fig. 1 Coupling of HPLC with ICP-MS

 Liquid sample introduction is the standard in ICP-MS, therefore coupling of liquid chromatography with ICP-MS in the simplest form is just the connection of the column outlet with the nebulizer of the sample introduction system via a transfer tubing.
 It is not a surprise that the hyphenated system resulting from the coupling of liquid chromatography and ICP-MS is the most often used system for speciation analysis related to the ICP-MS detection.
-About 1/3 of all publications on speciation analysis related to ICP-MS describe the use of LC-ICP-MS.
+About 3/4 of all publications related to ICP-MS hyphenated techniques for speciation analysis describe the use of LC-ICP-MS.

 Fig. 2: Development of publications related to LC-ICP-MS for speciation analysis